librato/collectd-librato/README.md

   used with Librato Metrics you can set the `Source` variable to a different source name.

+* `IncludeRegex` - This option can be used to control the metrics that are sent to Librato Metrics.
+It should be set to a comma-separated list of regular expression patterns to match metric names against.
+If a metric name does not match one of the regex's in this variable, it will not be sent to Librato Metrics.
+By default, all metrics in collectd are sent to Librato Metrics.
+For example, the following restricts the set of metrics to CPU and select df metrics:

+      IncludeRegex "collectd.cpu.*,collectd.df.df.dev.free,collectd.df.df.root.free"

 ## Example

 The following is an example Collectd configuration for this plugin: